Honda: Motorcycles

-Honda Racing Corporation (HRC) was formed in 1982.
-The company combines participation in motorcycle races throughout the world with the development of high-potential racing machines.
+HRC combines participation in motorcycle races throughout the world with the development of high-potential racing machines.
 Its racing activities are an important source for the creation of leading-edge technologies used in the development of Honda motorcycles.
 HRC also contributes to the advancement of motorcycle sports through a range of activities that include sales of production racing motorcycles, support for satellite teams, and rider education programs.

 Soichiro Honda, being a race driver himself, could not stay out of international motorsport.
 In 1959, Honda entered five motorcycles into the Isle of Man TT race, the most prestigious motorcycle race in the world.
 While always having powerful engines, it took until 1961 for Honda to tune their chassis well enough to allow Mike Hailwood to claim their first Grand Prix victories in the 125 and 250 cc classes.
 Hailwood would later pick up their first Senior TT wins in 1966 and 1967.
 Honda's race bikes were known for their "sleek & stylish design" and exotic engine configurations, such as the 5-cylinder, 22,000 rpm, 125 cc bike and their 6-cylinder 250 cc and 297 cc bikes.